 The waterfront has been described as 'the retreating glacier of Philadelphia's industrial past'.

-This extension out into the water could be partly, or entirely, above the actual pier, on independent supports, similar to a boardwalk.
-When the pier was built, workers constructed wooden walls out as far as they could, and put fill inside the walls.
+When the pier was originally built, workers constructed wooden walls out into the river, and put fill inside the walls.
 Outside that box, piles were dug into the riverbed to hold the structure.

-Under the Central Delaware Master Plan, the area between Pier 53 and Pier 70 to the south would include mixed-use developments.
-The Pier 53/Washington Avenue Green area would be the northernmost element in a string of wetland parks that would stretch south to Pier 68 behind the WalMart.
+Under the Central Delaware Master Plan, the area between Pier 53 and Pier 70 to the south is planned to include mixed-use developments by private builders.
+The Pier 53/Washington Avenue Green Park will be the northernmost element in a string of wetland parks that would stretch south to Pier 68 behind the WalMart.
 Pier 68 and the path connecting Washington Avenue Green will be joined by a trail and series of pocket parks.
 This plan is in beginning stages, and is expected to be completed in late summer, 2014.